conJUSTover/Mutation_Selection_Balance_Autos_Allos/python_simulations/README.md

 This directory contains both simulation scripts and code to generate all data and figures associated with these simulation scripts.
 More details on each subdirectory are outlined below.

-## simultion_scripts
+## simulation_scripts

 This subdirectory contains the discrete time, generation-based Python simulations for our model.
 There is a simulation script for each model (diploids, autotetraploids, and allotetraploids).

 This simulation avoids the use of a limit to obtain continuous time ODEs and may be more suitable for simulations with very strong mutation or selection.

 ## panmictic_disequilibrium_decay